bangline/mhp/README.md

 ## Todos

+- [ ] Add local settings (localstorage to set target scores)
+- [ ] Add option to change case of puzzles (some keyboard layouts are upcase)
 - [ ] Add more answers to the puzzle to limit duplicates per quiz
 - [ ] Prevent duplicate Puzzles from appearing
-- [ ] Add option to change case of puzzles (some keyboard layouts are upcase)
 - [ ] Create a simple to manage backend for answers/puzzles
 - [ ] Possible subdomains for other people to have custom quizzes